ShorelineCrypto/cheetahdex-wallet-web/docs/BUILD_SECURITY_ADVISORY.md

-# Build Security Advisory for Komodo Wallet
+# Build Security Advisory for Cheetahdex Wallet

 ## Critical Flags for Production Builds

-When building the Komodo Wallet for production, **always** use the following flags:
+When building the Cheetahdex Wallet for production, **always** use the following flags:

 ```bash
 --enforce-lockfile  # When running 'flutter pub get'